rensdv06/time-log-workflow/README.md

 1. Add the "in progress" label to the issue you're going to work on.
 2. The workflow will be triggered and will add a new row with your start time to the time log table in the issue description.
+3. Create a branch and checkout to it to work on the issue.
+The branch name must start with the issue number, followed by a hyphen (-).
+4. Publish the issue branch to GitHub.
-3. Start working on the issue and maybe make a few commits.
+5. Start working on the issue and maybe make a few commits.
-4. Remove the label from the issue when you're done.
+6. Remove the label from the issue when you're done.
-5. The workflow will be triggered again and will update the last row of the time log table with your end time, the duration, and links to the commits you made in the meantime.
+7. The workflow will be triggered again and will update the last row of the time log table with your end time, the duration, and links to the commits you made on the issue branch in the meantime.
-6. (P) The duration in minutes will be subtracted from the value of the time remaining field of the project item.
+8. (P) The duration in minutes will be subtracted from the value of the time remaining field of the project item.
 If that field has no value, the value of the time estimate field will be used instead.
 If that also has no value, nothing will be changed.

 ## Configuration